pedanticism/round-robin/README.md

 <HTML><BODY><P>Hi there!
 I'm being served from ip-172-31-9-73</P><P>AMI built from commit0ecbca35f91edf4d3e03476bfc84dc620efb1fa2</P><P>Travis build number28</P></BODY></HTML>
 ```
 ## Next steps

+The solution is not perfect.
+Here are some additional opportunities to improve
+the solution given time and effort.

 ### Pipeline speed and feedback cycle
 Although the AMI based update of the images is robust, the overall time to build the images
 and deploy them is much longer than it should be.
 In a microservices environment, running each